-Provides important terms and references to assist in the accurate interpretation of the Plan, such as technical specifications.
+Provides definitions to important terms and references to assist in the accurate interpretation of the Plan.

 This Plan seeks to facilitate permissible development and support alternative meritbased approaches to development that is permissible under the LEP.
 This is consistent with the purpose and status of a development control plan under section 3.42 of the EP&A Act as follows: